SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_ssi_master/readme.md

 - If **SL_USE_TRANSFER** macro is enabled, it will transfer the data, i.e. send and receive data in full duplex mode.

-  - The current_mode enum is set to SL_TRANSFER_DATA and calls the \ref sl_si91x_ssi_transfer_data API which expects data_out, data_in and number of data bytes to be transferred for sending and recieving data simultaneously (full duplex).
+  - The current_mode enum is set to SL_TRANSFER_DATA and calls the \ref sl_si91x_ssi_transfer_data API which expects data_out, data_in and number of data bytes to be transferred for sending and receiving data simultaneously (full duplex).
   - This test can also be performed in loopback state, i.e. connect MISO and MOSI pins.
   - The example code waits till the transfer is completed, when the transfer complete event is generated, it compares the sent and received data.
   - The result is printed on the console.